 Welcome to my workouts while away!
 I receive many comments and emails from readers asking what I do to stay fit while traveling.
 Gurl, it ain’t easy, I’ll tell you that much.
 After traveling through Israel last week, I basically drowned in the hummus while stuffing my face with the world’s best pita bread.
-Since carbs don’t look so hot paired with a bikini, I had two options: 1) don’t eat the pita bread or 2) eat the pita bread, but work it off along the way.
+Since carbs don’t look so hot paired with a bikini, I had two options: 1) don’t eat the pita bread or 2) eat the pita bread.
 Life is not meant to be lived without the good stuff, so obviously I chose option #2.
 Proof below.

 So I move to plan B. I experience a new destination’s cuisine without going overboard WHILE maintaining my body.